Explore Family Ties online learning tools.Learn More

 - School & Youth

 - Get Involved

-These fun-filled programs combine themed story books and hands-on craft activities to introduce children ages 3 to 6 to New England’s history, at Historic New England’s Pierce House or your location..
+These fun-filled programs combine themed story books and hands-on craft activities to introduce children in preschool through second grade to New England’s history, at Historic New England’s Pierce House or your location.
 New programs are frequently added.
 The examples below are some of our most popular.
 Contact us for more possibilities!

 *The Big Red Barn: Pierce House was once surrounded by farmland.
 In this program, we read The Big Red Barn by Margaret Wise Brown and Felicia Bond, and discuss what kinds of animals the Pierces would have kept on their farm and what types of food, labor, and products the farmers would get from each animal.
 Children create a red paper barn filled with their favorite animals.

 Firefighting: The Shaughnessy family had three generations of Boston fire fighters.
 We will look at pictures and compare tools and equipment that evolved over the generations.
 We will read Magnus at the Fire by Jennifer Armstrong and see how a fire horse has to adapt when a new engine is brought to the fire station.
 Students will make a paper fire engine craft to take home.